eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 16 4.87
 32 4.96
 ```
-The command `gnuplot < scaling.gp` will create an encapsulated postscript file with the following plot:
+The command `gnuplot < scaling.gp` will create an encapsulated postscript file with this plot:

 ![Strong scaling plot](scaling.png)